 School traffic moves clockwise around the school (and is ONE WAY on Midbury during dismissal).
 To help support this, please ensure you do not ask your child to cross the street at pick up.
 Buses must pick up at the front of school, so please DO NOT pick-up or park in the front of the school between 2:30 and 3:30pm.

 Students being picked up:

-· Pre-K and Kindergarten students are dismissed through the doors facing St. Judes Drive.
+• Pre-K and KA students are dismissed through the doors facing St. Judes Drive.

-· 1st, 2nd, and 3rd grade students are dismissed through the doors facing Tunica Street.
+• KB, KC, and KD students and all 1st grade students are dismissed through the doors to the playground facing Tunica.